 If I see a patient in stage 1 of their problem I can do my best to persuade them that treatment will make them happier and stronger-not just put on weight.
 I may help to change the way the Voice speaks to them.
 I can listen to their underlying pain which needs to be expressed.
 This will absolutely have a good effect and it may stop the illness from getting worse, but there is no quick fix and I have to work with carers so that they are fully prepared for what they may have to do.
 We will need to get schools and colleges into the treatment loop no matter how much the loved one says “no”.

-Stage 2 of an Eating Disorder.
-I think I have a problem but I can manage it on my own, it’s not so bad go away.
+Stage 2 of an Eating Disorder: I think I have a problem but I can manage it on my own.
+It's not so bad, it'll go away.

 Stages 1 and 2 are not distinct, one melts into the other quite fast.
 This is where you become really worried about your loved one and the more worried you are the more your loved one pushes you away.
 You stand outside the locked bedroom door; please come out, join us and eat something.
 Can’t you see how awful you are looking!
 Do you have to go running at 6am every day?
 Talk to us, talk to us.
 Come and see the GP.
 No, get lost!
 F- Off!

 In stage 2 weight is being lost slowly or quickly and no one can deny it is just a phase.
 He/she will eat no fat and no carbs; everything is on their forbidden list.
 The loved one is only listening to the Voice inside their head, lose more weight, you’re doing well, but you’re still fat, you’re ugly and no one understands.
 By now they are sinking into their own world where no one else belongs, they probably aren’t seeing their friends and they’re spending time alone.
 They are attached to their eating disorder as if it were a marriage, while insisting nothing’s wrong, they are just a little tired and stressed.